CURRENT HOURS: Programs by reservation November-April

 ThursdayHistory Through Living ThingsVisit 1900 Farm, go on a nature walk; continue building exhibit

-FridayPutting It All TogetherDesign activities to make exhibit interactive, finish constructing exhibit, 3:15pm Grand Exhibit Unveiling for family
+FridayPutting It All TogetherDesign activities to make exhibit interactive, finish constructing exhibit, 3:15pm Grand Exhibit Unveiling for family then shop in Museum Store

 Activities subject to change.